ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-managing_contributions.md

 {: .callout}

 >#### Changing *head* and *base* branch
 >By default, pull requests are based on the parent repository's default branch.
 You can change both the parent repository and the branch in the drop-down lists.
 It's important to select the correct order here; the *head branch* contains the changes you would like to make, the *base branch* is where you want the changes to be applied.
+The arrow between the drop-downs is a useful indicator for the direction of the "pull".
 {: .callout}

 > ## Now you try